Viktor E. Frankl

-Dr. Frankl’s first article was published in 1924 in the International Journal of Psychoanalysis.
-Since then he has written twenty-seven books, which have been translated into virtually every major language in the world.
-The American edition of his book Man’s Search for Meaning has sold over two million copies to date.
+Dr. Frankl’s first article was published in 1924 in the International Journal of Psychoanalysis, and he went on to write twenty-seven books, which have been translated into virtually every major language in the world.
+The American edition of his book Man’s Search for Meaning has sold millions of copies.

-Dr. Frankl has been a visiting professor at Harvard, Southern Methodist, Stanford, and Duquesne universities, and has had honorary doctorate degrees conferred upon him by twelve universities.
-He is president of Austrian Medical Society of Psychotherapy and an honorary member of the Austrian Academy of Sciences.
+A professor of neurology and psychiatry at the University of Vienna Medical School and distinguished professor of logotherapy at the United States International University in San Diego, California, Dr. Frankl was also a visiting professor at Harvard, Southern Methodist, Stanford, and Duquesne universities, and received honorary doctorate degrees from twelve universities.
+He was president of Austrian Medical Society of Psychotherapy and an honorary member of the Austrian Academy of Sciences.
 In 1985 he was awarded the Oskar Pfister Award by the American Psychiatric Association.